Palestinians reflect on the Nakba: 'It's part of our lives' – DW – 05/15/2023

 Adi Mansour is a 26-year-old Palestinian who was born and lives in Haifa, Israel.
 He is human rights lawyer and an activist in the Haifa Youth Movement.

-To look at the Nakba is to look how it shattered a whole society and how people who remained, who were disconnected from everywhere, who were disconnected from the Arab world, from the Palestinian people, tried to build themselves up back. (…) So a lot of people tend to think that the Nakba is a historical event.
+To look at the Nakba is to look how it shattered a whole society and how people who remained, who were disconnected from everywhere, who were disconnected from the Arab world, from the Palestinian people, tried to build themselves back up. […] So a lot of people tend to think that the Nakba is a historical event.
 In our perspective as Palestinians, it's an ongoing reality.

 When I was a kid, I would hear stories.
 Mainly my parents made sure that I would know history.
 I also heard the stories directly from my grandmother, it's very important for her to talk.
 I guess it becomes easier after that many years that suddenly she can talk more about it.
 But I think I still don't know enough.
 A lot of people are living with the consequences of what happened in 1948.